-Slugs are a problem for many gardeners, but here in Hawaii they’re an exceptional problem.
+The slug and snail problem is one that most gardeners are aware of, but here in Hawaii they’re an exceptional problem.
 Not only do they damage crops, they transmit something called rat lung disease.
 It’s a rare* disease and one that is still being studied, but the general consensus is that accidental ingestion of tiny slugs (ick!) is bad, as is ingesting raw produce that’s been slimed by slugs.
 I’ve been working on a “slug protocol” that will rid the garden of these slimy pests without the added risk of poisons.

-- While it doesn’t eliminate the slugs, I start by growing my lettuce in containers – often hanging containers – to keep slugs off the salad greens we eat raw.
+While it doesn’t eliminate the pests, I start by growing my lettuce in containers – often hanging containers – to keep slugs off the salad greens we eat raw.

 - Chickens.
 My girls won’t touch ’em.